Somaliland: Birth of Islam and the Middle Ages

-Various Somali Muslim kingdoms were established around this period in the area.
+Various Somali Muslim kingdoms were established in the area in the early Islamic period.
 In the 14th century, the Zeila-based Adal Sultanate battled the forces of the Ethiopian emperor Amda Seyon I. The Ottoman Empire later occupied Berbera and environs in the 1500s.
 Muhammad Ali, Pasha of Egypt, subsequently established a foothold in the area between 1821 and 1841.

-The Sanaag region is home to the ruined Islamic city of Maduna near El Afweyn, which is considered the most substantial and most accessible ruin of its type in Somaliland.
-The main feature of the ruined city includes a large rectangular mosque, its 3 metre high walls still standing and which include a mihrab and possibly several smaller arched niches.
+The Sanaag region is home to the ruined Islamic city of Maduna near El Afweyn, which is considered the most substantial and accessible ruin of its type in Somaliland.
+The main feature of the ruined city is a large rectangular mosque, its 3-metre-high walls still standing, which includes a mihrab and possibly several smaller arched niches.
 Swedish-Somali archaeologist Sada Mire dates the ruined city to the 15th–17th centuries.